 Cell Phone Donations

 Do you have a cell phone that you no longer use?
-Give that phone a second life by bringing it to the lobby of Brent House.
+Give that phone a second life by bringing it to South Hall.
 Phones and chargers are donated to victims of domestic violence and the elderly.
 Please remember to erase all pictures and contact information from your phone.

 If you have any questions, please contact the communications desk at 540-654-1025.

 To apply for a UMW key, please print and fill out the UMW Key Application Form.
-Sign it and forward it in campus mail to the Locksmith Office, Brent Hall
+Sign it and forward it in campus mail to the Locksmith Office, South Hall